JiancongWang/MRDB/README.md

 The training script and the PPD discriminator will be uploaded soon.

 Code structure:
+Dataloader:
 patch_util.py - code for croping 3D patches out of complete 3D volume

-MRIDataset.py/MRIDatasetEval.py - the Pytorch dataloader for training/evaluating the model.
-Used to load the HumanConnectome T1 data. masking.py - code for creating rough mask out of T1 MRI volume
+MRIDataset.py, MRIDatasetEval.py - the Pytorch dataloader for training/evaluating the model.
+Used to load the HumanConnectome T1 data.

+masking.py - code for creating rough mask out of T1 MRI volume

+Model:
 RRDB_options.py - load the basic config

 RRDB_block.py - define basic MRDB block

 RRDB_Generator.py - define the full MRDB model

+Evaluation script:
 evaluate.py - evaluation script used to run the evaluation example

+Training script:
+train.py - the overall training script.